HaArLiNsH/TRR_MyTextureMod/README.md

 # TRR_MyTextureMod
-A clean and empty Custom folder , ready to use with TextureReplacerReplaced
+A clean and empty Custom folder for your textures , ready to use with TextureReplacerReplaced

 Licence